SalusaSecondus/CryptoGotchas/domain_separation.md

 - You can include the domain separator with data you're going to hash.
 HPKE and SHL-DSA do this throughout.
 ML-DSA includes the parameters when deriving keys to provide separation there as well.
 - You could include a constant length trailing value.
   ML-KEM does this with algorithm parameters to achieve domain separation for its key derivation.
+- [Comparse](https://eprint.iacr.org/2023/1390) provides a good writeup on how to safely serialize data.

 ### Length Separation